 All that climbing of stairs and steep streets makes hungry and thirsty...

-So I would like to share my favorite places in Lisbon with you to keep you energized and hydrated while visiting this amazing city :-)
+So I would like to share my favourite places in Lisbon with you to keep you energized and hydrated while visiting this amazing city!

 Do you like specialty coffee, enjoy eating home made cake while reading magazines?